WanderingPenwing/Savoia/README.md

 - suspend

 # Requirements
-In order to build surf you need GTK+ and Webkit/GTK+ header files.
+In order to build surf you can use or take inspiration from the shell.nix at your disposal

 # Installation
 Edit config.mk to match your local setup (surf is installed into